 -Emma Leora Clark (1889 – 1947) married Anthony Stoll, born to British immigrants.
 They had six children and settled in the Kingston NY area.

 -Claudia Cressie Clark (1892 – 1961) married Charles B. Smith, and lived in Beekman, New York, and later Union Vale.
 In 1927 she moved to Newburgh, NY (later to Fishkill).
 She had four children: Kenneth, Isabel, Harold (who also went by "Jim") and Ruth.
 "Claude" divorced Charles around 1924, yet listed herself as a widow on the subsequent census and address directories (although Charles wasn't dead...she likely wished him so).
 Charles was living a few doors down from Claude's brother Leonard, on Lander Street in Newburgh while Claude was claiming to be a widow.
 Claude remarried to a well driller named Leonard "Len" Bell a few years later, and remained in Newburgh, on Gardnertown Road, then later on Fostertown Road.
 After the divorce, it appears that the kids stayed closer to Charles.
 Claude and Len moved to Montgomery NY in 1949, and Claude died a widow in 1961.

 -Niles Carrol Clark (1894 – 1918) (who my uncle Sonny Jim was named after), grew up in a Home for Boys in Hartford, CT, settled in Hartford, but then was drafted to serve in WWI, only to die of pneumonia in France after the war was over, while he was waiting to be picked up.
 It took THREE YEARS for Lizzie to get his body shipped back to the USA, and he is now buried next to his mother in Forest City Cemetery, South Portland, Maine.
-According to Niles' nephew, Niles was shot by German soldiers whilst rescuing Captain Eddie Rickenbacker from his downed airplane during WWI and died in France from complications of his wounds, probably gangrene.
+According to Niles' nephew, the family lore has it that young Niles was "shot by German soldiers whilst rescuing Captain Eddie Rickenbacker from his downed airplane during WWI and died in France from complications of his wounds, probably gangrene."
+This runs afoul of the more boring death record in City of Portland's vaults, stating he simply died of pneumonia.